 Some real estate agents offer commission discounts to entice potential buyers and sellers as clients.
-If done correctly, this sales tactic can result in a “win-win” for both parties – the agent who is able to generate new business and the customer who is able to save or recoup money. ‘money.
+If done correctly, this sales tactic can result in a “win-win” for both parties – the agent who is able to generate new business and the customer who is able to save or recoup money. ‘silver.

 If you’re thinking of using the services of an agent who offers a discount, keep a few things in mind.

 Where rebates are offered, the details must be reviewed and approved by the broker of record, as all transactions are conducted on behalf of the brokerage.
 Agents have a duty to ensure that the promotion, documentation and delivery of the rebate comply with the law.

 Before moving forward, ask the agent to clarify the details of the discount, including all terms and conditions.
 This will help you make an informed choice and avoid any misunderstandings.
 Here are some questions to start the conversation.

 - What are the exact terms of the discount?
 Make sure everyone is clear on the exact amount you will receive and how it will be calculated.
 Is it a fixed amount or a percentage?

 - What must happen for you to qualify for the discount?